cocos/cocos-docs/en/getting-started/first-game-2d/index.md

 - **PLAYING**: game is playing
 - **END**: game is over, will restart or exit

-We can define these states using a enum type as below:
+We can define these states using an enum type as below:

 ```ts
 enum GameState{